 - 13.2.10 Red Curb or Red Crosshatched Lines

-- State Vehicle Zones.
-Enforced 24 hours a day/seven days a week.
+- No Parking.
+Enforced 24 hours a day/7 days a week.

 - 13.3 Use and Enforcement of Yellow and White Zones

-- Parking other than by University Service Vehicles is not permitted in any yellow zone, 24 hours a day, 7 days a week.
+- Parking other than by University Service Vehicles is not permitted in any yellow zone, 24 hours a day and 7 days a week.
 Yellow zones on campus are provided for University Service Vehicles conducting university business.

 - 13.3.2 White Zones/Passenger Loading

 - Passenger loading zones are provided for loading and unloading of passengers only and are enforced 24 hours a day/seven days a week.
 Vehicles utilizing these zones must have an able driver in the vehicle at all times.
 The maximum time allowed for any vehicle to occupy a passenger loading zone is ten minutes.

 - For those passenger loading zones situated adjacent to campus childcare facilities, vehicles may be left unattended when displaying an authorized on-campus childcare facility pass (issued by the individual childcare facility).
 Childcare facility passes will not be honored in other areas of the campus, nor will they be honored when the driver is not actively picking up or dropping off a child.

 - Staff loading zones are provided for staff and faculty who are temporarily unloading or loading equipment or materials.
 Maximum time allowed for any vehicle to occupy a staff loading zone is thirty minutes and is enforced 7 days a week/ 24 hours a day.

 - 13.3.4 Specialized Parking

 - Parking identified by paint or signage reserved for exclusive or individual/department use.